Acrylic V/S Oil Painting A Beginner’s guide Differences, Pros & Cons

 • The painting is really small with less ventilation.

-• The acrylic artist wishes to try the abstract style of painting.
+• The acrylic artist wants to try more of the abstract style of art and painting.

 Color Effects in Oils